w3f/polkadot-wiki/docs/learn/learn-nominator.md

   2) Total amount of nominators that nominated that validator.

   - You may want to be cautious of validators with a high number of subscribers.
-A validator is considered oversubscribed when more than 256 nominators have nominated the validator.
+A validator is considered oversubscribed when more than 256 'active' nominators are assigned to the validator.
 In this scenario only the top 256 nominators will receive rewards.
 The remaining subscribers will recieve nothing, however they can also be slashed in the event that the validator commits a slashable offence.